ShopGoodwill

 A Sampling Shift, Not a Design Failure

-Favorites Icon time increased from 34.44 seconds to 68.66 in the unmoderated round — the wrong direction.
-All 8 participants added items to cart before looking for a save-to-favorites option.
-The moderated group had been recruited from users familiar with heart-based saving; the Maze pool skewed toward users whose mental model for "saving for later" was the cart.
-The redesign improved the experience for the heart-icon users but hadn't developed interactions for the cart-first users.
-The final iteration added "add to favorites" on the cart page — meeting users where they actually went.
+Favorites Icon time increased from 34.44 seconds to 68.66 in the unmoderated round, where all 8 participants added items to the cart before looking for a save-to-favorites option.
+The moderated group had been recruited from users familiar with heart-based saving, while the Maze pool skewed toward users whose mental model for "saving for later" was to add items to the cart.
+The redesign improved the experience for the heart-icon users, but we hadn't built interactions for the cart-first ones.
+The final iteration added an "add to favorites" option on the cart page, so users could save for later whichever model they brought.

-The Favorites Icon regression wasn't a redesign failure — it was evidence of a mental model the redesign hadn't accounted for, surfaced by a sampling shift the moderated phase hadn't seen.
+The Favorites Icon problem was evidence of a mental model the redesign hadn't accounted for — surfaced only because the unmoderated round sampled a different population than the moderated phase.

 Outcome